cmchu/collaborative-filtering/README.md

 # Execution

-The training and testing files should have the following format: MovieId,CustomerId,Rating
+The training and testing files should have the following format: ItemId,UserId,Rating

 The code can be run as follows: python cf.py --train path/to/train_set --test path/to/test_set